Licensing and Credentialing of Telehealth Programs

 Some states, including Alabama, Louisiana, Maine, Minnesota, New Mexico, Ohio, Oregon, and Texas, have also developed out-of-state telehealth licenses in order to facilitate the licensing process.
 Tennessee's Osteopathic Board also offers an out-of-state telemedicine license.
 These licenses enable providers to practice telehealth across state lines, though they are not licensed to provide in-person care.
 Rural communities may need to investigate state laws and policies to understand licensing requirements and exceptions.

 Rural communities seeking to streamline the telehealth credentialing process should be aware of the credentialing by proxy method approved by the Centers for Medicare and Medicaid Services and The Joint Commission.
 Credentialing by proxy can help rural programs expand telehealth services by allowing community and Critical Access Hospitals (the originating sites of telehealth) to rely on the credentialing process of distant telehealth sites.
-The California Telehealth Resource Center offers a sample privileging and credentialing agreement that can help rural communities shape the written agreement between the originating and distant sites.
+The California Telehealth Resource Center offers a privileging and credentialing checklist that can help rural communities shape the written agreement between the originating and distant sites.
+Provider Bridge also offers a technology platform to streamline the licensure process, which may help rural communities to mobilize healthcare providers quickly during states of emergency.

 Resources to Learn More